MyStreetHealth — back to home mystreethealth.com | Telehealth Buprenorphine Care

 3

-Take your first 4 mg dose.
-Then wait 1 hour.
+Take your first prescribed dose, then wait 1 hour.

 Once it's fully dissolved, set a timer for 1 hour from when you took the dose.